Llogara National Park

 The park features outstanding diversity with the landscape ranging from the alpine peaks of the Ceraunian Mountains covered with snow in winter to the sunny Albanian Ionian Sea Coast in summer.
 At 1027 m, the Llogara Pass provides a striking scenery, with tall mountains overlooking the Albanian Riviera and several islands in the sea.
 The region experiences a mediterranean climate.
 This means that the summers are hot and the winters generally dry to warm to cool.

 Despite the vicinity to the mediterranean climatic region, an alpine climate prevails at the Maja e Çikës.
 Geomorphologically, carbonate rocks occupy most of the area, while the mountains are composed of limestones and dolomites.

 Phytogeographically, the park falls within the Illyrian deciduous forests terrestrial ecoregion of the Palearctic Mediterranean forests, woodlands, and scrub biome.
 Its flora is diverse and characterised with high endemism, due to the combination of southern geographic latitude and high altitude variation.
 The forests are composed of diverse deciduous and coniferous species among other by bosnian pine, black pine, bulgarian fir, silver fir, ash trees, kermes oak and other species.
 Air currents that flow through the area have caused trees to bend in many interesting shapes, such as the Pisha e Flamurit.
 The vertebrate fauna consists of a wide range of species.
 Among the species of highest conservation value are the griffon vulture, golden eagle, rock partridge, fallow deer, roe deer, european wildcat, chamois, red squirrel, otter, wolf and red fox.

 Tourism is the most important sector in the park and has the largest potential to be a source for sustainable income.
 Along the National Road 8 there are several restaurants, hotels, and a small wooden cabin complex.
 The area of the park and the surrounding mountains are used mainly for hiking and tracking tours.
 A paragliding site serving annually as the 9th FAI World Paragliding Accuracy Championship venue is located south of the park.
 Along the twisting road are several local vendors of honey and mountain tea.
 Caesar's Pass, named after Julius Caesar who marched down near the area in pursuit of Pompey, is also located nearby the Llogara Pass.

 Environment

 Geography

 The Llogara National Park is strategically located within the Ceraunian Mountains, southeast of Orikum.
 It lies mostly between latitudes 40° and 12° N and longitudes 19° and 34° E. The park comprises 1010 ha in Vlorë County in southwestern Albania along the Ionian Sea.
 The park's elevation vary between 200 m up to 2020 m above the Adriatic.
-Due to the close proximity to the Mediterranean Sea, the sea has an significant effect on the climate of the region.
+Due to the close proximity to the Mediterranean Sea, the sea has a significant effect on the climate of the region.
 The park enjoys a mediterranean climate with subtropical influences, with moderate rainy and dry winters and warm to hot summers.
 Its mean monthly temperature ranges between 12 °C in January and 32 °C in July.
 The mean annual precipitation ranges between 1000 mm and 1200 mm depending on geographic region and prevailing climate type.